nlopez1-ibm/waziTerra-old-see-IGH-https-github.ibm.com-zDevOps-Acceleration/README.md

 [**FYI: This is a link to IBM terraform plugin Doc](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-template#code-snippets)

 ## Tech Notes
-The experimental Wazi image (as of June 2022) is configured with Git, DBB, RSE and zoSMF.
+The experimental Wazi image (as of June 2022) is configured with TN3270, SSH, Git, DBB, RSE, RSEAPI, z/OSMF, GO and BASH.
+Zowe and Open Editor for VScode are supported.

-After the IPL you can setup IDz, Zowe and 3270 access.
-SSH into USS is avialable after the IPL and uses the local SSH key that was 'applied' during the VSI creation.
+After the IPL you can manually setup IDz, Zowe and 3270 access.
+SSH into USS uses the local SSH key used during the VSI creation.

-### How to replicate an Application Runtime  on a new zOS image
+### How to replicate an Application Runtime  on a new zOS image (experimental)
-This folder also includes a sample script to demostrate how to build a working application runtime environment after the first IPL.
-It uses standard IBM utilities to 'copy' development and production runtime libraries like joblibs, CICS RPL libs, CNTL, JCL...
+This folder also includes a sample IaC script (postinit.bat) to demostrate how to replicate an application's runtime environment.
+The script uses standard IBM utilities to create a portable runtime image made up of joblibs, CICS RPL libs, CNTL, JCL...

-It then transports the images to the new zOS instance and restores the libraries.
+It then transports the image to the new zOS instance and restores both the batch and CICS runtimes.
+It also helps set up local CERT for 3270 access and other configurations.
-It also capture a sample CICS application's defintions.

 ![From Dev to VSI Runtime Replication](postinit-v1.png)